the pilgrim's compass

-For those who seek new and exciting adventures, prefer smaller groups and luxurious accommodations, embrace history, architecture, literature, and culture but want to avoid the hassle of planning everything on their own.
+For those who seek new and exciting adventures, prefer smaller groups and luxurious accommodations, embrace history, architecture, literature, and culture but want to avoid the hassles that often accompany international travel.

 For those desiring an alternate route to Santiago de Compostela, this option begins in Lisbon, Portugal, traverses the beauties of the Portuguese coastline, crosses into Spain, and finishes in Santiago de Compostela.